avrilcoghlan/LittleBookofRBioinformatics/src/chapter2_answers.rst

 To do this, you first need to download the DEN-1 Dengue virus sequence from the NCBI database.
 To do this follow the steps in the chapter `DNA Sequence Statistics (1) <./chapter1.html>`_.

-Then read the sequence into R using the SeqinR library:
+Then read the sequence into R using the SeqinR package:

 .. highlight:: r